-MGT424 - Leadership in Organizations
+MGT424 - Leadership in Organizations (3 credits; Online)

 This course provides a basic foundation of skills needed to equip students for future leadership activities.
 It introduces the history, philosophy, theories, and concepts of leadership and its relationship to the management of organizational change.
 Students identify and hone their own personal characteristics that will help them develop into effective leaders.